agentic-layer/agent-runtime-operator/README.md

   image: ghcr.io/agentic-layer/weather-agent:0.3.0
   protocols:
     - type: A2A  # Agent-to-Agent protocol
+  exposed: true  # Whether the agent should be exposed via the gateway
   replicas: 1  # Number of agent replicas (optional, default: 1)
   env:
     - name: PORT